apollographql/rust-best-practices/book/chapter_03.md

     }
     ```
 * You have reference counted pointers (`Arc, Rc`).
 * You have small structs that are to big to `Copy` but as costly as `std::collections`.
-An example is HTTP client like `hyper::client`.
+An example is HTTP client like `hyper_util::client::legacy::Client` that cloning allows you to share the connection pool.
 * You have a chained struct modifier that needs owned mutation, some **builders** require owned mutation, but most custom builders can be done with `pub fn with_xyz(&mut self, value: Xyz) -> &mut Self`.
 ```rust
 // Inline `HashMap` insertion extension